streamnative/pulsar-hub/logging/flume-ng-sink/master/flume-ng-sink.md

    5. Start the Flume NG agent.

-      1. Go to the docker instance `flume`.
+      1. Go to the Docker instance `flume`.

             ```$xslt
             docker exec -it flume /bin/bash
             ```

-      2. At the docker instance `flume`, use the following command to start the Flume NG agent.
+      2. At the Docker instance `flume`, use the following command to start the Flume NG agent.

             ```$xslt
             apache-flume-1.9.0-bin/bin/flume-ng agent --conf apache-flume-1.9.0-bin/conf/ -f apache-flume-1.9.0-bin/conf/flume-example.conf -n a1